-Section 3.11 - Program of All-Inclusive Care for the Elderly
+Section 3.13 - Program of All-Inclusive Care for the Elderly

 The Program of All-Inclusive Care for the Elderly (PACE) is a fully integrated Medicare and Medicaid delivery model that coordinates and provides all needed preventive, primary, acute and long-term care services for eligible participants to continue living in the community.
 There are 22 PACE programs in operation across California.
 The PACE model of care is designed to provide a comprehensive medical/social service delivery system using an interdisciplinary team approach in a PACE Center that provides and coordinates all needed preventive, primary, acute and long-term care services.
 Counties that provide Medi-Cal services through a County Organized Health System (COHS) are the sole source for Medi-Cal services in that county.
 In order for a PACE organizations to operate a third party PACE organization in a COHS county, the PACE organization must seek county board of supervisor, DHCS and CMS approval, as approved through the 1115 waiver.
-DHCS currently has one PACE organization approved to operate in Humboldt County.
+DHCS currently has two PACE organizations approved to operate in Humboldt and Orange Counties and seeks to extend that authority in this request.